Period Delay Tablets

 You should not take Provera if you have:

-- an allergy to medroxyprogesterone acetate, or any other ingredients in the tablets
+- an allergy to medroxyprogesterone acetate, or any non-active ingredients in the tablets

 - ever had breast cancer or blood clots